 Hiring a Fence Company: What to Expect

 Even when their location is marked and proper precautions are taken, underground wires, pipes, and sprinkler systems are hit on a regular basis when digging post holes.
 Private propane lines, cable lines, internet lines, and sprinkler systems are not marked by 811 (free marking service), so be prepared to have those repaired if necessary.
 Because it's not possible to find the location of sprinkler pipes or water mains, most companies do not cover the cost of repair.
-We offer to take care of the repair if you've purchased Sprinkler Insurance for $55, so be sure to ask us about adding that to your contract.
+We do, up to $250.

 We know you value your grass and plants.
 While we take extra steps to minimize foot traffic and the impact of machinery on your property, in some cases it will occur.
 We recommend that you relocate any vulnerable potted plant life prior to your start date.
 If you have any tree limbs that cross the plane of your desired fence line, it's recommended that you hire a tree trimming company to take care of those prior to your fence installation.

 Digging post-holes in the ground produces a LOT of extra dirt and rocks.
 If you'd like it all hauled away, let us know and we'll be more than happy to include that in your bid.
 Otherwise, simply let us know where you'd like it on your property and we'll put it there.